Lions-Eye-Institute/LEI_SFD/datasheet.md

 ## Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by doctor–patient confidentiality, data that includes the content of individuals’ non-public communications)?

-No. The dataset is synthetically derived from real data in ways that cannot be accurately reversed thus contains not private information.
+No. The dataset is synthetically derived from real data in ways that cannot be accurately reversed thus contains no private information.

 ## Does the dataset relate to people?